WordPress/blueprints/README.md

 ## What are Blueprints?

-Check out [Blueprints 101](./docs/index.md) to get started.

-Here's a quick overview:

 Blueprints are WordPress setup scripts that you can preview live in [WordPress Playground](https://w.org/playground).
-Here's a simple example:
+Blueprints contain all the installation instructions needed to setup WordPress, including plugins, themes, site options, starter content to import, and more.

+The basic example below will load a Playground instance with the Hello Dolly plugin preinstalled and that opens in wp-admin plugins screen after it automattically logs in.

 ```json
 {